javarivanje/blood-donor-system/README.md

 java -jar target/[name of jar file].jar
 ```
 ## Features
-Thisapplication is for tracking blood donations.
+This application is for tracking blood donations.
 It has two different type of users, ADMIN and DONOR.

 ADMIN users can: